gravitational/teleport/docs/architecture.md

 3. If auth server accepts credentials, it generates a new certificate signed by its user CA and sends it back to the proxy.
 4. Proxy

-**Security note:** Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic and re-encodes for SSH client connection.
+.. note:: Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic and re-encodes for SSH client connection.

 **2. Connecting to the nodes**